jsgroth/jgnes/README.md

 ## Feature Status

 Implemented:
-* Cycle-based 6502 CPU emulation
+* Cycle-based 6502 CPU emulation, PPU emulation (graphics), and APU emulation (audio)
-  * Unofficial opcodes not implemented
+  * Unofficial CPU opcodes not implemented
-  * Open bus is not implemented; open bus reads always return $FF
+  * CPU open bus is not implemented; CPU open bus reads always return $FF
-* Cycle-based PPU emulation (graphics)
-  * Rendering effects of mid-scanline writes may not be cycle-accurate based on non-binary test ROMs (nmi_sync / scanline)
+  * Rendering effects of certain mid-scanline writes may not be cycle-accurate based on non-binary test ROMs (nmi_sync / scanline)
-* Cycle-based APU emulation (audio)
-  * DMC DMA cycle stealing is not implemented
+  * DMC DMA cycle stealing and dummy reads are not implemented
   * DMC IRQ timing is slightly off based on non-binary test ROMs (dpcmletterbox), almost certainly due to lack of DMC DMA cycle stealing
 * The most commonly used mappers
   * NROM